adeweaver/docs/src/oss/integrations/chat/anthropic.md

 ## Extended thinking

-Claude 3.7 Sonnet supports an [extended thinking](https://docs.anthropic.com/en/docs/build-with-claude/extended-thinking) feature, which will output the step-by-step reasoning process that led to its final answer.
+Some Claude models support an [extended thinking](https://docs.anthropic.com/en/docs/build-with-claude/extended-thinking) feature, which will output the step-by-step reasoning process that led to its final answer.

+See applicable models in the Anthropic guide [here](https://docs.anthropic.com/en/docs/build-with-claude/extended-thinking).

-To use it, specify the `thinking` parameter when initializing `ChatAnthropic`.
+To use extended thinking, specify the `thinking` parameter when initializing `ChatAnthropic`.
 It can also be passed in as a kwarg during invocation.

 You will need to specify a token budget to use this feature.
 See usage example below: